Zolla21/Zolla21/README.md

 ## 📊 Data Analytics

-My AI and Machine Learning interests focus on applying intelligent techniques to practical problems.
+My interests in AI and machine learning focus on applying intelligent techniques to practical problems.
 Areas of interest include:
 I work with data-driven approaches for analysis, prediction, visualization, and decision support.